aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="even">
 <td>Response</td>
-<td>Response used to as repones to a service probe request if the service is healthy</td>
+<td>Response used to as a response to a service probe request if the service is healthy</td>
 <td>String</td>
 <td>Default is OK<br />
 Nothing is returned if the service is not healthy.</td>